vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **2.** Upon asking, “What is the philosophy of the Kakuzō-ryū school?”
 I was told: “A sandal carrier for \[Nabeshima\] Kiun[^190] named Kakuzō was a man of considerable dexterity.
 A skilled student of swordsmanship, he was taught grappling \(*torite*\) by Kiun and after mastering the techniques, he called his art the ‘Kakuzō style’ and taught the techniques to others.
 The *kata* of this school are still practiced today.
 Referred to as *kumiuchi* or *yawara*,[^191] it is not a particularly famous style of combat such as that authorized by the shogunate.
 My style is not a particularly refined school either, but is effective in its simplicity like sandal carrier Kakuzō’s, and so I call it ‘my Kakuzō-ryū’.”

+[^190]: A retainer of Nabeshima Motoshige, a son of the first lord of the Nabeshima domain, Katsushige.

+[^191]: A term for *jūjutsu*, or the art of unarmed combat. *Torite* or *toride* are also other names for the grappling arts.

 He \(Jōchō\) also said: “At a recent gathering I declared that the highest form of devotion is ‘secret love’ \(*shinobu-koi*\).[^192] If one’s feeling of love is confessed it becomes diluted.
 The original intention of love is to take it with you to the grave.
 There is a poem that goes, ‘Observe when I am dead, my internal burning love for you, from the smoke ascending from my body.’”[^193] When I suggested that this was analogous to the highest form of love, they all concurred, and thereupon we called ourselves the ‘smoke blokes’.”

+[^192]: See Book 2-34.
+This is in reference to love between males.

+[^193]: An allusion to cremation after death.

 ___________

 **3.** Lord Taku Mimasaka[^194] often treated his men in a callous and irrational manner in his twilight years.
 When questioned about his sudden change in demeanor, he replied: “I am doing this for the sake of my son Nagato, so that he will be able to puff up his pillow and rest easily after I am gone.”
 Thus, if the master behaves cruelly before he retires, even though he was kind-hearted before, it will help his successor foster strong bonds of loyalty in his men as they eagerly await his accession.
 I hear that this was a secret discussion.

+[^194]: A chief retainer of Nabeshima Katsushige.

 ___________